 Purple: 12 drops red + 8 drops blue.

 Don’t be afraid to experiment.
 You can dip a piece of paper towel into the dye bath to see how it might look on your eggs.
 It won’t be exact, but it will help you decide that a purple that’s almost black isn’t for you, and you can pour it out and start over.
 If you don’t like a color all you’re out is a few drops of food coloring and a little vinegar and water.

 If you’re dyeing eggs without a kit, you might need an egg dipper.
 Not for retrieving the eggs from the dye–just use a spoon for that.
 No, you’ll need a dipper if you want to make two or three tone eggs.

 I made this one from an old wire hanger.
 Use a pair of pliers to help you bend it into a hook.
 Then you can double dip your eggs!

-You can also use crayons to help add fun patterns to your eggs.
+The wax in crayons make them perfect for adding details like stripes, polka dots or even faces to your eggs.
 Don’t just use that white crayon either!
 Use bold colored crayons to add bands of color or patterns.
 Or maybe make a little Minion face!

 Rubber bands are another way to create a resist pattern where the dye color doesn’t stick.
 Simply wrap the egg in one or more rubber bands and leave it in the dye bath.
 When you take the egg out remove the rubber bands to reveal the white of the egg will shining through.
 You can then dunk it in a different color dye or leave it white.

 Be sure to store your colored eggs in the refrigerator if you plan to eat them later.
 And remember that even if the egg was cracked all you used was food coloring and vinegar to color them, and you might like the multi-colored eggs that appear when you peel them.
 Some of mine have appeared almost tie-dyed.